volcomwx/Data-Analysis-Project1/README.md

 2.What were the Top 5 Stores (based on revenue) in 2018 and what was their Inventory Sell-Through %?
 Please provide the store ID, store name, revenue, unit sales, inventory, and sell-through %.

-The table you provided appears to be formatted correctly for Markdown.
-Here's the table you provided:

 |StoreName                  |StoreId |Revenue   |Unit_Sales |Inventory |Sell_Through_Rate|
 |---------------------------|--------|----------|-----------|----------|------------------|
 |Ben Franklin               |84879   |374340.8  |115649     |15893     |87.92%            |